jbrown1618/vector/docs/api/vector.issymmetric.md

 ## isSymmetric() function

-Tests if a matrix is symmetrix.
+Tests if a matrix is symmetric.

 <b>Signature:</b>